 Now that we have explored the delta areas and the bogs, it is time to visit the Port of Alabama.
 Not a great day for seeing a sunset, but the stormy clouds add character to the port.

 Stormy Skies Over Alabama’s Only Deep Water Port

-Welcome to the Port of Mobile, Alabama's only deep water port.
-This deep and spacious port enables Alabama to service over-sized cargo ships with product for the cities up and down the Inter coastal Waterway.
+Welcome to the Port of Mobile, Alabama’s only deepwater port.
+This deep and spacious port enables Alabama to service oversized cargo ships with products for the cities up and down the Intercoastal Waterway.
 The Port of Alabama is able to serve the Great Lakes Region, The Tennessee River Valley and even way south to the Gulf of Mexico.
-This port, as of 2014, ranked ninth in the nation for ability to service the largest cargo ships.
-After unloading these mega ships, there are major railroads and interstates to complete the journey to it's final destination.
+This port, as of 2014, ranked ninth in the nation for the ability to service the largest cargo ships.
+After unloading these mega-ships, there are major railroads and interstates to complete the journey to its final destination.

 The Port Of Mobile is not limited to the cargo ship industry.
 Several cruise ships include Mobile in their Port of Call.
 Mobile is full of cultural opportunities.
 The city has many suburb historical encounters including Southern Mansions right out of the pages of your favorite historical novel.
 With many quality restaurants and hotels close to the Port, spending an extra day in Mobile is easier than it ever was.

 Fire And Rescue Boat In The Port Of Mobile, Alabama

 The fire and rescue boats of the Port Of Mobile, Alabama have seen plenty of action over the years.
 The rescue boat above is giving a demonstration of the water power that their boats have.
 The fireboats are indispensable to the Fire and Rescue Department.
 There are many times that the land trucks can not do the job alone.
 While they are not used daily, when they are needed, it is a job that only they can do.